natroberts19/Liri-Node.js/README.md

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

 ### Commands
-Liri.js can take in one of the following commands:
+Liri.js can run the following commands:
 1. my-tweets
 2. spotify-this-song
 3. movie-this